How you hold the gun affects accuracy and your ability to put multiple shots on target.

 Now that your hands are in place, what about those thumbs we abandoned a few paragraphs back?
 Where do they go now?

 They were pointed straight up, but now lay them lightly against the slide and rail, not applying any pressure to the gun, with the right thumb on top of the left so they form mostly parallel lines pointing forward.
 It is critical to keep the right thumb above the left thumb to maintain the left hand’s contact with the grip.
 If the thumbs swap, the left hand comes off the grip and will no longer apply equal pressure, sacrificing some of the strength in the grip.
 This seemingly slight adjustment could let the gun rise too much from recoil.

 NEVER put your thumb behind the slide!
-If you do, the slide will slice across the top of your knuckle, leaving a set of bloody railroad tracks and emotional scars to last a lifetime.
+If you do, the first time you pull the trigger and the slide moves, it will slice across the top of your knuckle, leaving behind a set of bloody railroad tracks and emotional scars to last a lifetime.
 If you do this, you will only do it once, a lesson quickly learned.

 At first, this grip may feel strange because it’s new.
 Old habits are hard to break, but easier if you replace them with good ones.
 Once you have mastered this grip and incorporated it into your shooting practice, you will see a marked improvement in accuracy and a sharp decline in common malfunctions.

 David Workman is an avid gun guy and a contributing writer to several major gun publications.
 As an NRA-certified instructor, David trains new shooters on basic handgun skills and CCW requirements and is a strong advocate for training as much as you possibly can.
 “Real-life shootouts don’t happen at a box range.”